irneh/workforpizza/posts/2013-04-12-scoot-servers.md

 ---

 This is part 1 in a series detailing the systems and application architecture running [Scoot](http://scoot.io).
-Scoot's core services are on Amazon Web Services (AWS).
+The core services are on Amazon Web Services (AWS).
 This article describes how the Elastic Computing Cloud (EC2) servers are built and configured.
-This post is one half how we did it and another half how you can do it.

 #### Operating System